• Skip to primary navigation

 Instructions

-• Heat sauce pan or wok to medium heat.
-Then oil.
-Once the oil is hot, add your green beans.
-Fry green beans for 5-7 minutes until green beans have wrinkled.
-Then, set aside.
+• Heat the sauce pan or wok over medium heat.
+Add 4 tablespoons of oil to the pan.
+Once it's hot, add your green beans.
+Fry the green beans for 2-3 minutes until the green beans have wrinkles.
+Be careful of any splatter.

-• Add minced pork and saute for 1 minute.
-Then, add shaoxing cooking wine, oyster sauce, hoisin sauce, and soy sauce.
+• Add the cooking wine, oyster sauce, hoisin sauce, soy sauce and dark soy sauce.
 Mix everything together.
 Fry the minced pork until there is no liquid and the meat has browned.

-• Finally, add the green beans and stir fry for one more minute!
-Hope you enjoy!
+• Add the green beans and stir fry for one more minute!
+Serve it up and enjoy!

 Video